phpDocumentor/phpDocumentor/docs/internals/flow.rst

 contain any entries that are not intended to be documented.

-Once that is done phpDocumentor should have a description of your Project, represented by an instance of the ProjectDescriptor class, that may be pre-populated with the :term:`Abstract Syntax Tree` (other Descriptors) that were discovered during a previous run.
+Once that is done phpDocumentor should have a description of your Project, represented by an instance of the ProjectDescriptor class, that may be pre-populated with the Abstract Syntax Tree (other Descriptors) that were discovered during a previous run.

-When phpDocumentor is ready to create, or actually refresh, the :term:`AST` it will iterate over all files that were discovered.
+When phpDocumentor is ready to create, or actually refresh, the AST it will iterate over all files that were discovered.
 A hash is generated of each file and checked with the cache if this file is still *fresh*.
 Should the hash not exist in the Cache or it differs for a given file then phpDocumentor will create a new representation of that file and overwrite the previous one.